All Episodes

 All because you oppose tax increases.

-Because the real addicts are Obama and the Liberal Democrats.
+Because the real addicts are Obama and the Liberal Democrats, and they are the real criminals.

 They are the ones holding us up.

-So what tax cuts are the gateway drug to mass murder now?
+Tax cuts are the gateway drug to mass murder now?

 Is this what Mr. Peel wants us to believe?

-Tax cuts the gateway drug to mass murder.
+Tax cuts, the gateway drug to mass murder.

 Same network.